 The compressed oxygen is dissolved into the blood, which can carry a high concentration of oxygen to damaged tissue.
 And oxygen is critical for healing.
 Perhaps the most important feature of hyperbaric oxygen is that it stimulates the growth of new blood vessels, which can then support new tissue growth.

-The high concentration of oxygen also improves the efficiency of white blood cells, which helps clear up infection, enhance the performance of oxygen-dependent antibiotics, and reduce edema (swelling) that sometimes gets in the way of healing.
 "Hyperbaric oxygen therapy can be used for certain non-healing wounds," says Dr. Ed Johnson, panel physician, Wound Healing and Hyperbaric Medicine at Community Hospital.
 "But we also treat patients who have compromised skin grafts or flaps.

 "A bad crush injury to the leg, for instance, can become swollen quickly.
 But we can reduce the swelling right away, which allows blood flow to become unrestricted.
 Because this high concentration of oxygen can pass through the bloodstream in the liquid phase, it can get into small spaces, even where tissue might be crushed.

 In many instances, hyperbaric oxygen therapy supplements traditional treatments such as surgery and antibiotics.